jurajbujdoso/pluto-revD-tcxo-replacement/README.md

 # Tunning

 After running some hours I identify there is a little jump in precision.
-In my case correction was about 67 Hz in formar chip which have no relation to current.
+In my case correction was about 67 Hz in formal chip, which have no relation to current.
+See ppm variation calculation.

 ```
 # iio_attr -C